 The Macintosh mouse is a hand-operated device that lets you easily control the location of the pointer on your screen and make selections and choices with the mouse button.
-Coupled with the graphic elements of the Macintosh User Interface-icons, windows, pull-down menus, and so on the mouse makes ordinary operation of the system almost effortless: you view your work on the screen and interact with it merely by pointing with the mouse and clicking the mouse button.
+Coupled with the graphic elements of the Macintosh User Interface-icons, windows, pull-down menus, and so on-the mouse makes ordinary operation of the system almost effortless: you view your work on the screen and interact with it merely by pointing with the mouse and clicking the mouse button.

-The Macintosh mouse contains a rubber-coated ball that rests on the surface of your working area.
-When the mouse is rolled over that surface, the ball turns two rotating axles inside the mouse.
-The axles track vertical and horizontal motions.
-As the axles turn, detectors register the changing position, and a small integrated circuit inside the mouse signals the operating system to move the pointer on your screen accordingly.
+The Macintosh mouse contains a rubber-coated steel ball that rests on the surface of your working area.
+When the mouse is rolled over that surface, the ball turns two rotating axles inside the mouse, each connected to an interrupter wheel.
+These wheels contain precisely spaced slots through which beams of light are aimed at detectors.
+The wheels track vertical and horizontal motions.
+As the axles turn the wheels, the light beams shining through their slots are interrupted; the detectors register the changing optical values, and a small integrated circuit inside the mouse interprets them and signals the operating system to move the pointer on your screen accordingly.
 (There's also a third axle that helps balance the ball and keep it rolling smoothly.)